 I also used the app Snapseed to alter the exposure and colour balance, the tinfoil photo needed to be bluer to make it feel colder.

-The next video I watched was this one.
+I watched was this video next.

 I played with this idea for the next selfie, putting in an old photo of birds inside my head to show what I am thinking about.